 Maryland Geological Survey – Data Preservation Efforts

-MGS shares the concerns of other organizations engaged in geological research – that geoscience collections and data are valuable in their own right, beyond the lifetime of the projects during which they are collected or acquired, and that special efforts are required to preserve them.
+Maryland Geological Survey (MGS) shares the concerns of other organizations engaged in geological research – that geoscience collections and data are valuable in their own right, beyond the lifetime of the projects during which they are collected or acquired, and that special efforts are required to preserve them.

 MGS also produced a Long-Range Data Preservation Plan and established a Data Preservation Advisory Panel (DPAP) composed of members of the larger geoscience community, as well as others with expertise in data preservation.
 From its inception, the DPAP has fostered data preservation at MGS, helping to set priorities and resolve thorny questions, endorsing proposals, and forming partnerships in applying for preservation-related grants.

-- county-wide black-and-white aerial photographs
+- county-based, black-and-white aerial photographs (MD)

-- black-and-white photographic enlargements of Fenwick and Assateague Islands
+- black-and-white photographic enlargements of Fenwick and Assateague Islands (MD)

-- black-and-white photographic enlargements of the Rockville-Laurel area of Montgomery County
+- black-and-white photographic enlargements of the Rockville-Laurel area of Montgomery County (MD)

-- black-and-white aerial photo index maps
+- black-and-white aerial photograph index maps (MD)

-- quadrangle-based black-and-white aerial photographs
+- quadrangle-based, black-and-white aerial photographs (MD)

-- black-and-white high altitude aerial photographs
+- high altitude, infrared aerial photographs (MD, VA)

-- regional infrared aerial photographs
+- quadrangle-based, infrared aerial photographs (MD)

 Our ultimate objective is to make the digital scans of these aerial photographs available online and to the public.
 This is a large task.
-Thankfully, several DPAP partners - Maryland State Archives (MSA) and the Johns Hopkins University (JHU) Eisenhower Library – have not only helped scan aerial photos and aerial photo index maps, but posted many series online for public access via their websites.
+Thankfully, several DPAP partners - Maryland State Archives (MSA) and the Johns Hopkins University (JHU) Eisenhower Library – have not only helped scan aerial photos and aerial photo index maps, but posted many of these series online for public access via their websites.
 Here are links to the aerial photography series that are currently available online: